Course Code: tcc

 Are you a creative teacher?
 In this lesson, you'll analyze the traits that creative teachers share and explore how you can apply these traits to your classroom.
 Then, you'll exercise your mind by using brainstorming to transform everyday classroom routines into creative learning opportunities!

 Can you encourage your students to be more creative?
-In this lesson, you'll discover how to find your students' creative talents and even recognize students' hidden talents.
+In this lesson, you'll discover how to find your students' creative talents and recognize their hidden talents.
 You'll learn how to encourage creativity and help your students become creative thinkers and learners.
 You'll also examine how thinking relates to creativity, how to teach students about how they learn, and how to use questioning to initiate the creative process.

 Does your classroom learning environment encourage creativity?
 In this lesson, you'll explore whether your classroom is nurturing or neglecting creativity.
 The lesson will provide you with the tools you need to make your classroom a creative classroom—a learning environment that inspires, encourages, and promotes creativity!
 You'll also explore how to create classroom rules and objectives that encourage creativity, as well as creative testing and grading.

 Can you create a space for creative learning in your classroom?
 Imagine a classroom where students learn about reading, writing, plants, animals, and mathematics at the same time, with learning taking place throughout the classroom.
 It's time to set up creative learning labs in your classroom, and this lesson will cover everything you need to know!
-You'll learn how to design creative learning labs for different learning styles, create themed-based learning labs, and best yet, find grants and other resources that can help you turn your learning lab ideas into realities.
+You'll learn how to design creative learning labs for different learning styles, create theme-based learning labs, and best yet, find grants and other resources that can help you turn your learning lab ideas into realities.

 How do you encourage reluctant readers and motivate creative students?
 This lesson will go over many creative techniques you can use to transform reading reluctance into enthusiasm.
 You'll explore ways to liven up those everyday reading assignments and make books come to life through creative reading.
 The goal is for you to open your books and teach students to read, respond, remember, and relate—using creativity as your tool!